cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 * when there are multiple fields mapped to a target column, the mapping is used only in the main (unnamed) relation.

 <br>*["parent"] , ["child1","child2"], ["/","Sibling"]*

+**key_sets[]**
+(optional) *defines: mapping, data model, load operations, hash key composition*
+<br>***announced for release 0.7.0** as part of the keyset syntax refactoring*
+<br>Declares this mapping to be used only for a specific key set.
+It should be valid as a SQL name, since it
+will be used as name extension for staging columns.

+Depending on the target, the declaration will modify the mapping as follows:
+* Business Key - The mapping declares key set names for a hub, where the source field will be used
+* Dependent child key - The mapping declares key set names for a link, where the source field will be used
+* Data excluded from key for hub or link - The mapping will be used in combination with buisness key, that belong to the key set
+* Satellite content - The mapping will be used in combination with a satellite parent key, that is created from keys from that key set

+To explicitly declare participation in the main (unnamend) key set use ´/´ as name.
+This is the only way to declare the participation in a subset of key set that contains the unnamed key set.

+When ommitting this property, the field mapping participates in key sets as follows:
+* when the field is the only field mapped to a target column, the mapping is used in all key sets
+* when there are multiple fields mapped to a target column, the mapping is used only in the main (unnamed) key set.

 **exclude_from_key_hash**